EMielke76/emielke76/README.md

 Before making the transition into tech I had a long and successful career of management within the Retail and Hospitality fields, with brief stint in municipal utilities work.
 I graduated from the Turing School of Software and Design in April of '22 with a certification in Backend Engineering.
 I excel in unit and integration testing, as well as API and Database design.
 In my spare time I like to cook, hike, climb whatever mountains I can, and spend time with my wife and daughter.

-Currently, I am an Associate Consultant working out of the Slalom Denver office, within the CRM/Salesforce practice.
+Currently, I am an Associate Consultant at Slalom working out of the Denver office, within the CRM/Salesforce practice.

 ### I’m currently working on ...
 Getting my Platform Developer 1 certificaiton for Salesforce!